There is no miracle in all of creation as great as returning to God through prayer & repentance.

 Blessed are those whose strength is in you, in whose heart are the highways to Zion.
 As they pass through the valley of weeping it will become a place of springs; the autumn rain also covers it with pools.
 They go from strength to strength, each one appears before God in Zion.
 (Ps.
 84:5-7)

-The “Day of Trumpets” is a sacred day, proscribed by scripture, which takes place on the first day of the seventh month, in the autumn.
-It’s kept as the anniversary of human creation.
-Today, the day is usually called “Rosh Hashanah” meaning “head of the year.”
+The “Day of Trumpets” is a sacred day, and is proscribed by scripture, which takes place on the first day of the seventh month.
+To the Jews, it’s kept as the anniversary of human creation.
+This day is called “Rosh Hashanah” meaning “head of the year.”
 It is preceded by 30-days of repentance and introspection.
-The power of rebirth and recreation, the force that created humanity from red earth on Rosh Hashanah can only truly be accessed through repentance.
-On each of the preceding 30 days a shofar, or ram’s horn, is sounded in synagogues throughout the world and then on Rosh Hashanah it is blown some 100 times.
-Paul makes a connection between this practice and the resurrection of the dead.
-He wrote,

 For the trumpet will sound, and the dead will be raised imperishable, and we shall be changed.
 (1 Cor.
 15:52)